 radiation sickness ~ see electromagnetic sensitivity and acute radiation syndrome.

 RFR ~ radio-frequency radiation

 SAR ~ Specific Absorption Rate.
-This is a measurement of thermal heating, and does not take into account cellular and DNA damage caused by microwave radiation.
+This is a fraudulent way to measure effects of radio-frequency microwave radiation.
+Without the exposure time, you cannot calculate the total dose exposure. ment of thermal heating, and does not take into account cellular and DNA damage caused by microwave radiation.

 security ~ being free from danger or threat.
 Compare privacy.

 VGCC ~ Voltage-Gated Calcium Channels.
 These channels function like gatekeepers in every cell membrane of all mammals.
 Birds, fish, and plants also have VGCCs.
 VGCCs allow calcium to move in or out of cells through the membrane based on electrical signaling.
 There are 10 different types of voltage-gated calcium channels in mammals that all serve distinct roles.
 Some of these are very important for the homeostasis and balance of the human body, such as heart-rate regulation via the electrical potential at the sino-atrial node, neuronal excitability, neurotransmitter release, endocrine responses, hormone release, and gene expression.
 The research of Dr Martin Pall has revealed how RF microwave radiation affects VGCCs at levels much lower than safety guidelines.
 This four-page letter from Dr Pall is an excellent overview of the mechanism of biological damage.
 This 90-page book describes mechanism of biological damage in more detail.